hashicorp/aws-service-catalog-engine-for-tfc/README.md

 # AWS Service Catalog Engine for Terraform Cloud
-The AWS Service Catalog Engine for Terraform Cloud (TFC-RE) is an integration between AWS Service Catalog and Terraform Cloud/Enterprise that allows users to provision Service Catalog products using TFC.
+The AWS Service Catalog Engine for Terraform Cloud (TFC-RE) is an integration between AWS Service Catalog and Terraform Cloud/Enterprise that allows users to provision Service Catalog products using Terraform Cloud/Enterprise.
 This integration gives administrators governance and visibility into their Terraform workloads, and allows Service Catalog administrators to delegate cloud resource provisioning responsibilities to users within their organizations.

 ## Getting Started